Exhibitor Application FAQ

 Am I allowed to sell food/snacks/drinks?

-Any consumables, from fresh-cooked food to pre-packaged snacks and drinks, can be sold in our Exhibitor areas, but bear in mind that the Oregon Convention Center charges a buyout fee of $500 per day ($1,500 for all three days of the convention) for food/drink sales within its property.
+Any consumables, from fresh-cooked food to pre-packaged snacks and drinks, can be sold in our Exhibitor areas, but bear in mind that the Oregon Convention Center charges a buyout fee for food/drink sales within its property.
 If desired and approved, this can be added to your invoice.

 Are there age requirements?

-While we do not have a minimum age for Exhibitor Area participants, a parent or legal guardian must sign the Exhibitor Agreement for each participating minor.
+While we do not have a minimum age for Exhibitor Area participants, a parent or legal guardian must sign the Exhibitor Contract for each participating minor.

 When does registration open up?